Echuca Paving FAQ is a series of questions and answers about paving

 Weeds do not germinate from under the pavers.
 They grow due to airborne seeds falling on them.
 But these can be removed easily by either uprooting or spraying a biodegradable herbicide.
 Another way of preventing weed growth is paver sealing.
 Sealing can help reduce the chances of weed growth between joints.

 No, for a long time, they don’t.
 But they need care.
-Regular cleaning is required to keep their colour vivid.
+Regular cleaning is necessary to keep its colour vivid.
 Also, applying sealer every 3-5 years will save your pavers from de-colouration.
 Some of the reasons why pavers lose colour are weathering dirt, and even normal water.
 The type of paver you are using also is another factor in the equation.

 No, pavers are not slippery.
 They have the right amount of friction which is required for the patio, deck, or even pool-side activities.
 But, sealed pavers do tend to get a bit slippery when wet.